uncbiag/uncbiag-academic-kickstart/content/authors/yi-hong/_index.md

 - Alumni
 ---

-Yi Hong worked on ...
-She is now an Assistant Professor at the University of Georgia.
+Yi Hong worked on shape analysis approaches and image registration.
+She is now an [Assistant Professor at the University of Georgia](http://cobweb.cs.uga.edu/~yihong/).